kaya-t/nfl-depth-chart-manager/README.md

 - "6" to Save and exit program
 - Ctrl+C to exit without saving

+## Team selection
+In the beginning of the console prompts, team selection is shown.
+- If `enter` key is pressed, the default team in the `/nfl_teams` will be selected, which is the first team in the json file.
+- To select an existing other teams, enter the the team name value, if it is valid, the existing team will be selected.
+Otherwise, a new team will be regenerated for the depth chart.

 ## Assumptions
 - If a depth value which is higher than current available depth position is set for Add player, the new player will be added at the end of the list.
 - An existing NFL chart with team values are set by default as JSON file - see `/nfl_teams`.